ttnn5876/BreakdownsFinder/README.md

 ## How it works
 The apps crawls Spotify using it's web API to find public playlists of songs with breakdowns, and than creates a new playlist for the user with the most common songs found.
  * The Depth parameter determines how many playlists will be indexed.
+(More depth = higher runtime)
  * The Length parameter determines how many songs will be in the final playlist.

 ## How to run this